vrld/suit/docs/widgets.rst

 Creates an image button widget at position ``(x,y)``.
 Unlike all other widgets, an ``ImageButton`` is not affected by the current theme.
-The options table must at least contain an image for the ``normal`` state.
-The pixels with non-zero alpha value define the active area of the widget.
+The argument ``normal`` defines the image of the normal state as well as the area of the widget: The button activates when the mouse is over a pixel with non-zero alpha value.
-You can provide additional ``hot`` and ``active`` images, but the widget area is always computed from the ``normal`` image.
+You can provide additional ``hover`` and ``active`` images, but the widget area is always computed from the ``normal`` image.

 Note that ``ImageButton`` does not recieve width and height parameters.
 As